 - stress moderation, safety, and individual accountability of those 21 and over who choose to drink

-- provide a college atmosphere free of coercion for those who choose not to drink
+- provide a college atmosphere free of coercion for those who choose not to use alcohol and/or other drugs

 - maintain a community where the effects of alcohol are minimal and where problem behavior is reduced